 And today I present to you my impression of the new Z. I don’t know to call this new generation of Nissan coupe 370Z or 390Z, so let’s call it Fairlady.

 The existing Nissan Leaf is no beauty.
 I’m not expecting the new one to win any beauty contest either.
 Here’s my impression of the next leaf, a combination of the Murano and Pulsar.

 Much like after Dacia launched the Duster, came the Renault version, then the Nissan rebadged (Terrano).
 Will it be the same with the Kwid?
 Will there eventually be a Nissan version too?

 Images may not be re-posted without permission.
-These renderings were published in Road & Track a month ago, accompanying an article about the production IDXx that Nissan has green-lit.
+These renderings were first seen in Autoblog a month ago for an article by Steven J. Ewing about ‘Nine cars we wish were convertibles’.